SupratimRK/web-bulk-email-sender/readme.md

 ### 🔒 Environment Variables (`.env` File)

-Create a file named `.env` in the project root directory (where `app.py` is located) and add the following variables:
+Create a file named `.env` in the project root directory (where `app.py` is located) and add the following variables. **This file contains secrets and should NOT be committed to Git.**

 ```dotenv
 # .env - DO NOT COMMIT THIS FILE TO GIT!